 In 2005, our position in the air and sea transport industry was further strengthened with the acquisition of J.H.
 Bachmann.
 The following year, DSV acquired Frans Maas and advanced its position from being a Scandinavian player to being a true Pan-European road transport and logistics player.

 With the acquisition of ABX LOGISTICS in 2008, DSV gained presence in South America and is now present on all continents.
 Furthermore, we have strengthened our position in Europe, particularly in Italy, Germany, France and Spain.

 DSV acquired UTi Worldwide Inc. in 2016, strengthening our position worldwide, particularly in the US and Africa.

 Achieving more together

-In 2019, DSV joined forced with Panalpina Welttransport, becoming the world's fourth largest transport and logistics company.
+In 2019, DSV joined forces with Panalpina Welttransport, becoming the world's fourth largest transport and logistics company.
 The addition strengthened our position across the globe, particularly within air freight and sea freight.

 To put focus on our different services and customer segments, DSV separated its operations into three divisions in 2001: Road, Air & Sea and Solutions.
 The services are being developed, interpreted and tailor-made to meet our customers' increasing demands in respect of product solutions, prices and transit times.

 We will position DSV as a key player in the international transport and logistics industry and be open to advantageous opportunities and further development of our business.